nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 Here, we analyzed 410</tag> publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is evolving and moving around the world.

+For a current snapshot of the number of coronavirus cases around the world, see [Our World In Data](https://ourworldindata.org/coronavirus).

 In this report, we show that the virus is widely circulating across the globe, with evidence of local transmission on at least 4 continents.
 At this time, we urge focus on efforts to slow the spread within communities; travel bans are less likely to be effective.

 In this week's updates, we report:

 * COVID-19 is circulating widely across Europe, with significant movement between countries.